 REQUEST EARLY ACCESS

-Additionally, to explore the ways a design system can accelerate your team’s ability to innovate at scale, InVision's VP of Design Education Aarron Walter will be hosting a fireside chat on November 10 with 3 incredible design systems leaders:
+Additionally, to explore the ways a design system can accelerate your team’s ability to innovate at scale, InVision's VP of Design Education Aarron Walter hosted a fireside chat on November 10 with 3 incredible design systems leaders:

 - Brad Frost, author of Atomic Design and DesignBetter.Co workshop presenter